Key Takeaway

 Is Wegovy nausea worse than nausea from lower-dose semaglutide?

 Because Wegovy reaches a higher maintenance dose (2.4 mg compared to 1.0 mg for Ozempic), some patients do experience more nausea during the later stages of dose escalation.
-However, the extended escalation schedule helps offset this.
+But the extended escalation schedule helps offset this.
 Individual responses vary widely, and many patients tolerate the higher dose well.

 Can I eat before taking my Wegovy injection?